-3.1 The NFU submitted a general response to the first consultation carried out by Network Rail and responses were sent on 13th July regarding Colchester, Newport and Harlow.
+3.1 The NFU submitted a general response to the first consultation carried out by Network Rail and the response was sent on 4th July 2016 and specific queries were raised in regard to seven of the crossings.
 A standard response was received from Network Rail acknowledging receipt of the response and confirming that issues had been noted.

 3.2.
-The NFU submitted further responses to the second and third round of consultations and again a standard response email was received.
+The NFU submitted further responses to the second and third round of consultations on 13th October 2016 and 5th January 2017 and again a standard response email was received.
 It stated "your comments have been noted and will be added to the consultation process for consideration".

-3.3 No response had been received from Network Rail in regard to any of the issues raised in all of the consultations on behalf of our farming members before the pre inquiry held on 9th August 2017.
+3.3 No response had been received from Network Rail in regard to any of the issues raised in all of the consultations on behalf of our farming members before the pre inquiry held on 9th August 2017 for the Essex level crossing closure orders.